furbanow/mserverlauncher/README.md

 ## Limitation
 - Works on Linux only but can be run with windows using WSL
-- You need to create this arboresence folder in your home dir and games/minecraft_server
+- You need to create this arboresence folder in your home dir
+  - games/minecraft_server
-    /versions/server.jar  <= download from official minecraft site and put it here /servers/ <= the servers instances will be created here
+    - /versions/server.jar  <= download from official minecraft site and put it here
+    - /servers/ <= the servers instances will be created here

 ## HOW
 This simple tool is written in golang